umutxyp/Discord-Bot/README.md

 Join My Discord: https://discord.gg/Vpqu746haB
 <hr><br>
 It is an example discord bot project that currently supports discord.js v13 and is constantly updated.
 My project that I use in the discord bot making tutorials I give on my youtube channel.

+<h3>⚠️ WARNING ⚠️</h3>
+Don't forget to write your discord bot token in the file name config.js!